Volograms/vol_cl_tools/README.md

 $  ./vol2obj.bin
 Usage ./vol2obj.bin [OPTIONS] -h HEADER.VOLS -s SEQUENCE.VOLS -v VIDEO.MP4
 Options:
+--all, -a
-  --all             Process all frames in vologram.
+Create output files for, and process, all frames found in the sequence.
 If given then paramters -f and -l are ignored.

+--header, -h
+Required.
+The next argument gives the path to the header.vols file.

+--help
+Prints this text.

+--first, -f
-  -f N              Process the frame number given by N (frames start at 0).
+The next argument gives the frame number of the first frame to process (frames start at 0).
+If the -l parameter is not given then only this single frame is processed.
 Default value 0.

-                    If the -l parameter is not given then only this single frame is processed.
-  -l N              Process up to specific frame number given by N.
+--last, -l
+The next argument gives the frame number of the last frame to process.
-                    Can be used in conjunction with -f to process a range of frames from -f to -l (first to last), inclusive.
+Can be used with -f to process a range of frames from first to last, inclusive.

+--output_dir, -o
-  --output_dir      Specify a directory to write output files to.
-The default is the current working directory.
+The next argument gives the path to a directory to write output files into.
-  --help            This text.
+Default is the current working directory.

+--prefix, -p
+The next argument gives the prefix to use for output filenames.
+Default is output_frame_.

+--sequence, -s
+Required.
+The next argument gives the path to the sequence_0.vols file.

+--video, -v
+Required.
+The next argument gives the path to the video texture file.
 ```

 ### Examples